Welcome to my Jaguar XKR web site, all about my stunning Jaguar XKR with R features.

 Oh, and did I mention that it absolutely flies!
 The seamless power from the supercharged Jaguar V8 is simply breathtaking.
 You can drive it quietly within the speed limits and it behaves just like any good luxury car should - but hit the “sports” mode button, give it a boot full, listen to the whistle of the supercharger as it winds up and you are in for a real treat, well beyond the legal speed limits!
 The acceleration is nothing short of startling, however it does it so quietly and effortlessly that you have to watch the speedo to comprehend just how fast you are traveling.
 A real license killer and I am thankful it has cruise control to keep the highway speeds away from the attention of Mr Plod.

-The suspension, handling and brakes are also excellent and Jaguar are to be congratulated on a well balanced all round package.
+The suspension, handling and brakes are also excellent and Jaguar are to be congratulated on developing such a well balanced package.
 When I first started driving the XKR I was surprised how well it rode despite the huge 20 inch wheels and low profile tyres.
 I had expected a much harsher and noisier ride but the Jaguar engineers obviously did their homework well and didn’t just bolt on big wheels and leave it at that - the ride is more luxury car than sports car.

 The XKR is rather big and heavy but the massive Brembo brakes pull it up without effort and combined with the great suspension set up and big grippy tyres this cat really purrs in the driving department.